 To find a boat interior cleaning company, contact your local marina.

-This will depend on the size and the condition of the vessel.
+However, this will vary substantially based on the size and condition of the boat's interior.

 Can A Boat Buffer Be Used For Polish Interior Boat Surfaces?

 Yes, a top polisher for boats like the DeWalt DWP849X can be used for polishing interior marine surfaces.